aime-johnson/TrickleToTide/readme.md

 ### Android Setup

-You'll need to add a secrets.xml file to Resources\values with the following content:
+You'll need to add a secrets.xml file to Resources\values with a build action of AndroidResource and the following content:

 ```
 <?xml version="1.0" encoding="utf-8" ?>